 - iPods or MP3/MP4 Players

 - iPads or other tablet computers

 In order to assist students with their organisation, the school provides each student with a planner.
 Both students and staff are encouraged to use and refer to the planner regularly.
-There are pages where students can set termly targets for themselves, record daily home study, and list commendations and record their achievements.
-Teachers may wish to record issues on the student alert sheet.
+There are pages where students can set termly targets for themselves, record daily home study, and record their achievements.

 Students should look at their planners every evening and check that they have completed the home study required and that they have all books and equipment for the following day.